 The Company depends on many third-party suppliers for key components contained in its product offerings.
 For some of these components, the Company may only use a single source supplier, in part due to the lack of alternative sources of supply.
-During the first quarter of 2019, the Company had one supplier that provided 99% of the Company's purchased inventory.
-During the first quarter of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.
+During the second quarter of 2019, the Company had one supplier that provided 93% of the Company's purchased inventory.
+During the second quarter of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.
+During the first six months of 2019, the Company had one supplier that provided 96% of the Company's purchased inventory.
+During the first six months of 2018, the Company had one supplier that provided 96% of the Company's purchased inventory.
+During the first six months of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.
+During the first six months of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.